progmaticltd/homebox/docs/features.md

 multiple frequencies as well.
 For instance, one daily backup on your NAS using a Samba share, and a weekly backup on a remote server using SSH.<br />
 All the backups are encrypted and managed by the excellent _borgbackup_ package.

-A [summary email](/backup/#emails-reporting) is sent at the end of the backup process, both in case of success and failure.
+Reporting is done in real time using Jabber, and a [summary email](/backup/#emails-reporting) is sent at the end of the backup process, both in case of success and failure.

 # Security